Table of Contents

 - directory listings.

 Google’s spam detection algorithm is very complex.
-Even leading SEO experts do not know exactly what Google does to detect unnatural link-building.
-It is believed that Google uses sophisticated artificial intelligence to detect any unusual patterns.
+Even leading SEO experts do not know precisely what Google does to detect unnatural link-building.
+It is believed that Google uses sophisticated artificial intelligence to notice any unusual patterns.
 What is known, however, is that Google is remarkably efficient at detecting unnatural link-building.
 Once Google has enough data to prove that you are attempting to game the system, it will slap you with a severe penalty that can set your business back for years.

 Use Anchor Text Properly

 However, it is crucial not to use anchor text excessively.
 In the early days of SEO, Google would reward websites that mostly had keyword-rich links pointing to them.
 Of course, this system was easy to manipulate, so Google has reversed its stance.
 Today, it is a red flag in Google’s eyes if many of the links pointing to your website feature keyword-rich anchor text.
-Building even just a few links in this way could lead to severe penalties.
+Building just a few links in this way could lead to severe penalties.

-Balancing the need for keyword richness with the potential to receive a penalty can be challenging for people who are new to SEO.
+Balancing the need for keyword richness with the potential to receive a penalty can be challenging for people new to SEO.
 There is no exact science to determining how many keyword-rich links you should build.
 You should, however, make sure that the keywords incorporated into anchor text on external websites make sense in the context in which they are used.
 Keywords should appear naturally in sentences.

 Remember That Links Can Naturally Bring in Traffic